 Put another way, to schedule patients effectively is a challenging, yet necessary daily action.
 We have compiled all useful information for you to make this process a breeze, including:

-• How to introduce a correct workflow ("noon method")
+- How to introduce a correct workflow

-• Scheduling buffer time between appointments
+- Scheduling buffer time between appointments

-• Implementing of online self-scheduling
+- Implementing of online self-scheduling

-• Collecting patient intake forms digitally
+- Collecting patient intake forms digitally

-• Scheduling telemedicine
+- Scheduling telemedicine

-• Working out a waiting list
+- Working out a waiting list

 How to introduce a correct workflow

-According to the study of Christopher M. Barnes, a professor of management at the University of Washington's Foster School of Business, it usually takes a couple of hours after the start of a shift for people to reach their utmost productivity.
-Almost immediately after lunch this level begins to decline, hitting a low at around 3pm.
-Generally, there is another burst of productivity - about 6pm.
+When automated, scheduling and rescheduling seem pretty obvious.
+But a good practice manager keeps in mind human energy levels and productivity flows throughout the day.
+Generally, it takes a couple of hours after the start of a shift for staff to reach their utmost productivity.
+Almost immediately after lunch this level begins to decline, hitting a low around 3pm, before seeing another burst of energy in the late afternoon.

-It's better to schedule morning appointments from noon backward and afternoon appointments from noon forward.
-Using this pattern as the bottom line of your practice will highly likely result in maintaining a high-level of productivity during the day and enabling you to stay on schedule.
+For this reason, one of the most wide-spread scheduling systems, helping to control appointment time, is a "noon method."
+It is often helpful to schedule morning appointments from noon backward and afternoon appointments from noon forward.
+Using this pattern as the bottom line of your practice will highly likely result in maintaining a high level of productivity during the day and enabling you to stay on schedule.

-Wave Scheduling for Flexible Appointment Flow
+Wave Scheduling and Categorizing Appointment Types

 One of the most foundational steps to schedule patients effectively is standardizing your appointment types and their durations.
 Without this, your schedule becomes guesswork, and overruns pile up fast.
+Standardizing these categories builds the foundation for a strong patient appointment scheduling template.

 A simple starting framework looks like this:

-• New patient visit: 45 to 60 minutes (history, examination, documentation)
+- New patient visit: 45 to 60 minutes (history, examination, documentation)

-• Follow-up visit: 15 to 20 minutes (focused review, prescription updates)
+- Follow-up visit: 15 to 20 minutes (focused review, prescription updates)

-• Annual check-up or preventive visit: 30 to 45 minutes
+- Annual check-up or preventive visit: 30 to 45 minutes

-• Urgent or same-day slot: 10 to 15 minutes
+- Urgent or same-day slot: 10 to 15 minutes

-• Telemedicine consultation: 15 to 30 minutes depending on type
+- Telemedicine consultation: 15 to 30 minutes depending on type

 When your booking system reflects these categories, patients select the right slot from the start, and your staff stops manually adjusting appointments after the fact.
 Practice management software like Medesk allows you to configure appointment types with preset durations, so the schedule populates accurately from the moment a booking is made.
 This single step reduces overruns, shortens patient wait times, and makes your daily workflow far more predictable.